ilduchea/Ping-Pong/README.md

   The site will take a numerical input from the user and show every number up to that number while replacing any number that is divisible by 3 with "PING", that is divisible by 5 with "PONG", and that is divisible by both with "PING-PONG".

 ## Specs
-1. It can count up to the provided number.
+1. It can count up to the user inputted number.
   Example Input: 4
   Example Output: [1,2,3,4]